jhkrug/jhkrug.github.io/_posts/2019-07-04-padul_cycling.md

 <!--more-->

-I started riding about quarter to eight, it was quite cloudy and slightly cooler than it has been recently, about 18°C. I live in the older part of Padul which is quite high so roll down to the main street and over onto Los Molinos the camino going out into the campo,
+I started riding about 7:45 a.m.; it was quite cloudy and slightly cooler than it has been recently, about 18°C. I live in the older part of Padul which is quite high so roll down to the main street and over onto Los Molinos the camino going out into the campo,